srinivasarynh/Trillo-app-with-Jonas/README.md

 # Trillo-app-with-Jonas

-Trillo app is an Hotel booking project buils using css-flexbox.
+Trillo app is a Hotel booking project buils using css-flexbox.